Credit Scores Explained

 You should also beware of things that will have a negative effect on your credit score, such as making multiple applications for credit in a short amount of time.
 This could indicate that you’re desperate for credit, and therefore higher risk.
 You should also look for any mistakes that may be on your credit report, which may be bringing your score down, and get them fixed as soon as possible.
 Credit Bureaux are under a legal obligation to correct any errors on your credit record.

-If you’re a Cashplus customer on a product with a monthly fee, you could take advantage of the Creditbuilder facility.
+If you’re a Cashplus Bank customer on a product with a monthly fee, you could take advantage of the Creditbuilder facility.
 Creditbuilder is a feature that aims to help you build your credit score over a fixed period of 12 months.
-You can find out more about it here.
+You can find out more about the Cashplus Creditbuilder.

 This content was created on 8th August 2018